 - What 10 things should I do to avoid getting an envelope with the return address: “Office of Disciplinary Counsel”?

-For straightforward answers to these and other real-life questions, get Louisiana Legal Ethics: Standards & Commentary (2019), an easy and comprehensive reference to Louisiana legal ethics rules, cases, and indispensable practical advice.
+For straightforward answers to these and other real-life questions, get Louisiana Legal Ethics: Standards & Commentary (2021), an easy and comprehensive reference to Louisiana legal ethics rules, cases, and indispensable practical advice.
+Updated for 2021 with more than 40 new cases.

-- Selected “professionalism” codes and materials, including Louisiana’s new 2018 Code of Professionalism.
+- Selected “professionalism” codes and materials, including Louisiana’s revised Code of Professionalism.

 - Answers to frequently asked legal ethics questions.